Drone Powerline Inspection with AI Offers Advantages

 Figure 2: Manual infrastructure inspection utilizing ground-based personnel using legacy methodologies is reliable but doesn’t scale

 Current manual inspection methods are time-proven, but problematic because they do not easily scale.
 Inspecting a single transmission line using legacy methods may involve gathering data via multiple remote visits throughout the year, which can be in a variety of formats, such as images, videos, drawings, or even handwritten notes.
 Inspectors then use proprietary processes to identify, measure, and categorize issues and damage like corrosion, broken or loose equipment (fasteners, stanchions, insulators, vibration dampeners, jumper cables or corona rings), as well as monitoring vegetation encroachment.
-Despite best efforts, there still could be missed preventative or corrective maintenance issues identified due to human factors (eye strain, visual acuity, training/experience, attention fatigue), image issues (resolution, focus, lighting, angle) and data issues (missing images, lost files, corrupted files, or data security/access protocols that make the data difficult to access).
+Despite the best efforts, there still could be missed preventative or corrective maintenance issues identified due to human factors (eye strain, visual acuity, training/experience, attention fatigue), image issues (resolution, focus, lighting, angle) and data issues (missing images, lost files, corrupted files, or data security/access protocols that make the data difficult to access).

 Figure 3: Power utilities are increasingly turning to drone electrical inspection with artificial intelligence and machine learning (AI/ML) to improve the accuracy and capacity of their asset inspection programs

-In order to address their increased transmission line inspection goals and existing personnel challenges, power utilities are increasingly turning to drone electrical inspection with artificial intelligence and machine learning (AI/ML) to improve the accuracy and capacity of their asset inspection programs.
-With recent advances in the field of AI/ML, specifically computer vision AI, digital inspection technologies are enhancing existing workflows and stretching limited human resources further by automatically detecting, diagnosing, prioritizing and planning repair and preventative maintenance work.
+In order to address their increased transmission line inspection goals and existing personnel challenges, power utilities are increasingly turning to drone powerline inspection with AI to improve the accuracy and capacity of their asset inspection programs.
+With recent advances in the field of artificial intelligence and machine learning (AI/ML), specifically computer vision AI, digital inspection technologies are enhancing existing workflows and allowing enterprises to stretch available team resources further by automatically detecting, diagnosing, prioritizing and planning repair and preventative maintenance work.
 Electric utility customers have traditionally used surveillance and remote-control tools to handle inspections, with many industry-leading energy companies already engaged in digital inspection of their assets.
 The cost and safety improvements of using UAV power line inspection with AI/ML are clear, but managing the increased flow of inspection data and adapting these technologies to the existing workflows presents challenges.

 Figure 4: As a capable and scalable drone data management platform, Optelos offers energy companies data management a reliable foundation for building an automated inspection program.